lodpp/cisco-catalyst-bootstrap/README.md

 The newest network boxes can use ZTP/POAP with python scripts. (example : cisco nexus NXOS or arista EOS ) As I've fallen into Network-Automation, I felt like keeping deploying 'by hand' old boxes like cisco catalyst running IOS was a great loss of time.
 So I needed to find a solution for that, and here is the result.

+Those scripts works only starting on cisco 3k range, it won't work on 2k switchs because they cannot exec EEM/TCL scripts.
+The reason is only about Marketing stuff... if 2k can do what 3k do.. why should you buy more expensive box ?

+I'm working on a perl script to do the same job for 2k switches ( that will handle 3k has well ...).
+Wait and see.

+Here is the story:
 As my understanding goes, Cisco provide 2 types of bootstrap:

  - **AUTO-INSTALL**